Cauliflower Au Gratin

 • Preheat the oven to 425°F.

-• Place the cauliflower florets on a large baking sheet.
-Drizzle with olive oil, then season with garlic powder, salt and pepper.
-Toss to coat, then roast in the oven for 20 minutes, turning at the halfway point.
+• Place the cauliflower florets on a large baking sheet lined with parchment paper.
+Drizzle with olive oil, then season with garlic powder, salt, and pepper.
+Toss to coat, then roast in the oven for 20 minutes, turning halfway through.

-• Remove from heat, season with nutmeg and mix in half the cheese.
+• Remove from the heat, season with nutmeg, and mix in half of the cheese.

-• Pour ⅓ of the sauce on the bottom of an 8×11 baking dish.
-Place the roasted cauliflower on top and then pour the rest of the sauce evenly on top.
-Sprinkle the remaining half of the grated cheese and bread crumbs on top, alternating between them to form layers.
+• Pour ⅓ of the sauce on the bottom of an 8×11-inch baking dish.
+Add the roasted cauliflower, then pour the rest of the sauce evenly on top.
+Sprinkle the remaining half of the grated cheese and breadcrumbs on top, alternating between them to form layers.

 Notes